 With the Compensation Committee's approval, we grant options to purchase shares of common stock when we initially hire executives and other employees, as a long-term performance incentive.
+The

-The Compensation Committee has determined the size of the initial option grants to newly hired executives with reference to existing guidelines and hiring negotiations with the individual, in addition to other relevant information regarding the size and type of compensation package considered necessary to enable us to recruit, retain and motivate the executive.
+Compensation Committee has determined the size of the initial option grants to newly hired executives with reference to existing guidelines and hiring negotiations with the individual, in addition to other relevant information regarding the size and type of compensation package considered necessary to enable us to recruit, retain and motivate the executive.

-No employee is eligible for an annual performance grant until the employee has worked for us for at least 12 months.
-Annual performance reviews are generally conducted in the second quarter of each fiscal year.
-Our CEO conducts the performance review of the other executives and advises the Compensation Committee of any recommended new option grants.
-In addition to reviewing the CEO's recommendations for other executives, the Compensation Committee also reviews the CEO's annual performance and determines whether he should be granted an option to purchase additional shares.
-Aside from option grants in connection with annual performance reviews, we do not have a policy of granting additional options to executives and, consequently, the board of directors and the Compensation Committee have not adopted a policy with respect to granting options in coordination with the release of material non-public information.
+Historically, no employee has been eligible for an annual performance grant until the employee has been employed for at least six months.
+Annual performance reviews are generally conducted in the first quarter of each fiscal year.
+Our CEO conducts the performance review of all other executives, and makes his recommendations to the Compensation Committee.
+The Compensation Committee also reviews the CEO's annual performance and determines whether he should receive additional equity awards.
+Aside from stock award grants in connection with annual performance reviews, we do not have a policy of granting additional awards to executives during the year.
+The board of directors and Compensation Committee have not adopted a policy with respect to setting the dates of award grants relative to the timing of the release of material non-public information.
+Our policy with respect to prohibiting insider trading restricts sales of shares during specified black-out periods, including at all times that our insiders are considered to possess material non-public information.

-In determining the size of stock option grants in connection with the annual performance reviews of our executives, the Compensation Committee takes into account the executive's current position with and responsibilities to us.
-In connection with their annual performance reviews, in June 2010, the Compensation Committee approved the following option grants to the named executive officers reporting to Mr. Perham: Mr. Sullivan-101,500 shares; Mr. DeMaria-105,500 shares; and Ms. Mitra-65,500 shares.
+In determining the size of equity awards in connection with the annual performance reviews of our executives, the Compensation Committee takes into account the executive's current position with and responsibilities to us.
+In March 2014, in connection with Mr. Sullivan's and Mr. Monson's annual performance reviews, upon the recommendation of Mr. Perham, the Compensation Committee approved grants of RSUs of 30,000 and 20,000 shares to Mr. Sullivan and Mr. Monson, respectively.

-Only the board of directors or the Compensation Committee may approve options or other equity-based compensation to our executives.
-However, the board of directors has authorized the CEO to approve option grants to employees at the senior director level and below for the purchase of not more than 100,000 shares by any employee during any calendar year.
-All such grants must be consistent with stock option guidelines approved by the Compensation Committee.
+While only the board of directors or the Compensation Committee may approve options or other equity-based compensation to our executives, the board of directors has authorized the CEO to approve option grants to employees at the senior director level and below for the purchase of not more than 100,000 shares by any employee during any calendar year.
+All such grants must be consistent with equity incentive guidelines approved by the Compensation Committee.
 The exercise price for such grants must be equal to the closing price of a share of the common stock on the Nasdaq GM on the date of grant.

 Going forward, we intend to continue to evaluate and consider equity grants to our executives on an annual basis.
-We expect to consider potential equity grants for executives at the same time as we annually review our employees' performance and determine whether to award grants for all employees.
+We expect to consider potential equity awards for executives at the same time as we annually review our employees' performance and determine whether to award grants for all employees.